uv-genai/llm-setonix/setup.md

 All the platforms expose both a chat and an OpenAI compatible endpoint.

-SGLang and vLLM do not work at the moment on AMD MI 250X GPUs, all the containers and configuraitons avaiable only support the `gfx342` platform i.e. MI300 class GPUs and in the case of vLLM only ROCm versions 6.3 and above are supported.

-Because SGLang and vLLM are not supported on MI200X GPUs and ROCm 6.3 or above versions are not avaiable no model can be distributed on multiple GPUs.

-In general it is not possible to create working GenAI environments on systems with Singularity because web services need to be run with additional privileges, not to mention a command line interface different form podman and docker which makes it had to use pre-existing recipes not to mention the lack of health check tools (--healthcheck-*).
+In general it is not possible to create working GenAI environments on systems with Singularity because web services need to be run with additional privileges, not to mention a command line interface different form podman and docker which makes it had to use pre-existing recipes and the lack of health check tools (--healthcheck-*).

 SLURM is ok for development but cannot be used to serve production workloads since the auto-scaling features provided by Kuberneted are required.

 For reference when trying to run a web service (e.g. nginx) through Singularity on Setonix without sudo you get:
 `bind() to 0.0.0.0:80 failed (13: Permission denied)`.

+One option is to run the model serving service on Setonix and connect to it from another system through an ssh tunnel, installing all the required tools elsewhere.

 ## 1. Install Python